Tandemz/tandemz.io/src/pages/posts/client-use-case-ubble.md

 ![](/images/banniere-credits-half.png)

+[Chat with](https://calendly.com/tandemz-credits/30min?month=2022-10) us to know more about how credits can help your orgnization become more agile

 Want to know more about how our clients use Tandemz to boost their user research?
 Read our other clients' case studies:

 * [Cdiscount](https://www.tandemz.io/posts/client-use-case-cdiscount/)